EICR Certificate Cost

 £120

-How Much is an Electrical Safety Certificate?
+How Much Does an Electrical Safety Certificate Cost?

 The price is heavily dependent on the electrician's cost per hour.
 This means that the EICR cost for a 3 bedroom house will be more expensive than a 1 bedroom house - just because there's more for them to test.